Metered-dose inhaler: History

-Before the invention of the MDI, asthma medication was delivered using a squeeze bulb nebulizer which was fragile and unreliable.
+Before the invention of the MDI, asthma medication was delivered using a fragile and unreliable squeeze bulb nebulizer.
 The relatively crude nature of these devices also meant that the particles that they generated were relatively large, too large for effective drug delivery to the lungs.
-Nonetheless these nebulizers paved the way for inhalation drug delivery providing the inspiration for the MDI.
+Nonetheless, these nebulizers paved the way for inhalation drug delivery, inspiring the MDI.

 MDIs were first developed in 1955 by Riker Laboratories, now a subsidiary of 3M Healthcare.
-At that time MDIs represented a convergence of two relatively new technologies, the CFC propellant and the Meshburg metering valve which was originally designed for dispensing perfume.
-The initial design by Riker used a glass canister coated with a vinyl plastic to improve its resilience.
-By 1956 Riker had developed two MDI based products, the Medihaler-Ept containing epinephrine and the Medihaler-Iso containing Isoprenaline.
-Both products are agonists which provide short term relief from asthma symptoms and have now largely been replaced in asthma treatment by salbutamol, which is more selective.
+At that time, MDIs represented a convergence of two relatively new technologies, the CFC propellant and the Meshburg metering valve, originally designed for dispensing perfume.
+The initial design by Riker used a glass canister coated with vinyl plastic to improve its resilience.
+By 1956, Riker had developed two MDI-based products, the Medihaler-Ept containing epinephrine and the Medihaler-Iso containing Isoprenaline.
+Both products are agonists that provide short-term relief from asthma symptoms and have now largely been replaced in asthma treatment by salbutamol, which is more selective.

 Spacers

-Metered-dose inhalers are sometimes used with add-on devices referred to as holding chambers or spacers, which are tubes attached to the inhaler that act as a reservoir or holding chamber and reduce the speed at which the aerosol enters the mouth.
+Metered-dose inhalers are sometimes used with add-on devices referred to as holding chambers or spacers, tubes attached to the inhaler that act as a reservoir or holding chamber and reduce the speed at which the aerosol enters the mouth.
 They serve to hold the medication that is sprayed by the inhaler.
 This makes it easier to use the inhaler and helps ensure that more of the medication gets into the lungs instead of just into the mouth or the air.
-With proper use, a spacer can make an inhaler somewhat more effective in delivering medicine.
+Proper use of a spacer can make an inhaler more effective in delivering medicine.

 Spacers can be especially helpful to adults and children who find a regular metered dose inhaler hard to use.
 People who use corticosteroid inhalers should use a spacer to prevent getting the medicine in their mouth, where oral yeast infections and dysphonia can occur.